Azure/azure-cli/doc/use_cli_effectively.md

     - `--arg foo bar`: OK.
 Unquoted, space-separated list
     - `--arg "foo" "bar"`: OK: Quoted, space-separated list
     - `--arg "foo bar"`: BAD.
 This is a string with a space in it, not a space-separated list.
 9. When running Azure CLI commands in PowerShell, parsing errors will occur when the arguments contain special characters of PowerShell, such as at `@`.
 You can solve this problem by adding `` ` `` before the special character to escape it, or by enclosing the argument with single or double quotes `'`/`"`.
 For example, `az group deployment create --parameters @parameters.json` doesn't work in PowerShell because `@` is parsed as a [splatting symbol](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting).
 To fix this, you may change the argument to `` `@parameters.json`` or `'@parameters.json'`.
-10. On Windows, `az` is a batch script (at `C:\Program Files (x86)\Microsoft SDKs\Azure\CLI2\wbin\az.cmd`).
-When there is no space in an argument, PowerShell will strip the quotes and pass the argument to Command Prompt.
-This causes the argument to be parsed again by Command Prompt.
-For example, when running `az "a&b"` in PowerShell, `b` is treated as a separate command instead of part of the argument like Command Prompt does, because quotes are removed by PowerShell and the ampersand `&` is parsed again by Command Prompt as a [command separator](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-xp/bb490954(v=technet.10)#using-multiple-commands-and-conditional-processing-symbols).

-    To prevent this, you may use [stop-parsing symbol](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_parsing) `--%` between `az` and arguments like `az --% vm create ...`.
-This can also solve the above-mentioned special character issue and is recommended whenever any issue happens when invoking a batch script from PowerShell.

-    > The stop-parsing symbol (--%), introduced in PowerShell 3.0, directs PowerShell to refrain from interpreting input as PowerShell commands or expressions.
-    >
-    > When it encounters a stop-parsing symbol, PowerShell treats the remaining characters in the line as a literal.

-    This issue is tracked at https://github.com/PowerShell/PowerShell/issues/1995
-11. When using `--query` with a command, some characters of [JMESPath](https://jmespath.org/specification.html) need to be escaped in the shell:
+10. When using `--query` with a command, some characters of [JMESPath](https://jmespath.org/specification.html) need to be escaped in the shell:
     ```sh
     # Wrong, as the dash needs to be quoted in a JMESPath query
     $ az version --query azure-cli